 2 => int -1

-Filter array without array_filter() function in PHP
+Filter array without the array_filter() function in PHP with example

 $cars = array(1 => 'Ferrari', 2 => 'Benz', 3 => 'BMW', 4 => 'Volvo');